UBC-CIC/antimicrobial_app_smart_fhir/README.md

 Try launching the application yourself using the [live demo application]().
 You will need to launch the application from a SMART on FHIR compliant EMR emulator.
 There are a number of of different ones available but we recommend using the [Smart App Launcher Sandbox](https://launch.smarthealthit.org/) as it does not require any code modifications to run.

 You can use the following settings shown below to launch the demo:
+**For the "App Launch URL", you can use either "http://localhost:3000/" if you're running this project locally, or if you're using the live demo application, use the URL for the app.**

 <img src="./docs/images/smartSandbox.png"  width="500"/>